-Here’s just enough detail about code sets to get by.
-You can learn the rest if needed by Googling “code 128”.
+Here’s just enough detail about barcode symbology and sets to get by.
+You can learn the rest if needed by Googling "code 128".

 Code 128 has three code sets named A, B and C. Each code set can only encode some of the characters.
 You can switch between the code sets "on the fly" in the middle of a barcode, if needed, to access all the available characters.
 But for most simple cases involving numbers and upper- and lower-case letters, you can just stick with code set B.

 If you need to encode the LATIN-1 (ISO-8859-1) characters, there's a special operator called Function 4 (FNC4).
 This allows for the encoding of the high (128-255) character codes.
 This could be useful if the data you need to represent requires those characters.
 But before you begin using FNC4 in earnest, make sure your barcode readers can read them, as not all do.